Hi there, friend! I’m Lara.

 Won’t you join us in celebrating the everyday graces of this wonderful homeschool life?

 You are not on this journey alone.
-I am here to help you with the practical homeschooling and the imperative heart-schooling and to cheer you on each step of the way!
+We are here to help you with the practical homeschooling and the imperative heart-schooling and to cheer you on each step of the way!

 Everyday Graces: the blog